stdevteam/yii-paypal/README.md

-	'returnUrl' => 'paypal/confirm/', //or 'index.php?r=paypal/confirm/' if url management component is not enabled 'cancelUrl' => 'paypal/cancel/', //or 'index.php?r=paypal/cancel/' if url management component is not enabled ),
+	'returnUrl' => 'paypal/confirm/', //or 'index.php?r=paypal/confirm/' if url management component is not enabled 'cancelUrl' => 'paypal/cancel/', //or 'index.php?r=paypal/cancel/' if url management component is not enabled

+    // Default currency to use, if not set USD is the default 'currency' => 'USD',

+    // Default description to use, defaults to an empty string
+    //'defaultDescription' => '',

+    // Default Quantity to use, defaults to 1
+    //public $defaultQuantity = '1';

+	//The version of the paypal api to use, defaults to '3.0' (review PayPal documentation to include a valid API version)
+    //'version' => '3.0',
+),
 ```